AshleyRoll/cppcon21/presentation/docs/slides/045-review.md

 <!-- down -->
 ## Lambdas for the win!

-- A capture-less, parameter less lambda's call operator is constexpr
+- A lambda's call operator can be constexpr
   <!-- .element: class="fragment" -->
 - Each lambda is a unique type and its return type is known at compile-time